Love Lady Larla

 “It does.
 In a way.”

-“I think he is a more charismatic man than I have ever seen, and cares more about his passion and his possession than anything else.
+“I think he is a more charismatic man than I have ever seen, and cares more about his passion and possessions than anything else.
 But he is not as cruel as the Apostiates.
 And … well, he seems nice.
 He gave me a comfortable place to sleep.
 I won’t go hungry.”

 “You won’t go hungry as long as you interest him,” Falt corrected.
 “I am sorry about that friend of yours.
 Kat, was it?
 It’s never easy losing someone, and I apologise for taking advantage of you.”
 But of course, Shine realised, Falt also had to satisfy Arnloch in some way if he wanted shelter and food.
 Finding her was part of his job.
 “Look.
 Don’t lower your guard around him.
 I’ve seen him lose interest in the most curious people, and good things never follow.”
 Falt tapped at the board.
 “But Arnloch loves this game.”